-That's our Chapter News for this issue.
-If your chapter has news or photos you'd like to share with The eBullet, please send them to Goober@imayberry.com.
+That's Chapter News for this issue.
+If you have news or photos of your chapter activities that you would like to share with The eBullet, please send your updates to Goober@imayberry.com.

 **** Mayberry on the Web ****

-This TAGSRWC online group is organized and overseen by webmaster Allan "Floyd" Newsome with able assistance from Keith "Col. Harvey" Brown.
-You can check it out and sign up for free at: http://imayberrycommunity.com.
+This TAGSRWC online group is organized and overseen by webmaster Allan "Floyd" Newsome with spirited help from Keith "Col. Harvey" Brown.
+You can check out the fun and sign up for free at: http://imayberrycommunity.com.

 The iMayberry Community complements our other online activities, including our main www.imayberry.com page, podcasts, Facebook pages, online newsletters (such as The eBullet!), weaversdepartmentstore.com and chat rooms.

 There's a new episode every Tuesday (and you can watch and listen live during tapings on Monday evenings).
 Past episodes are in an online Archives in case you want to listen to or view classic installments you've missed.
-(As of this week, there have been 418 episodes since Allan started the podcasts in 2008.)
+(As of this issue, there have been a whopping 522 episodes since Allan started the podcasts in 2008.)

-And you'll also find links there to a couple of other outstanding Mayberry-related podcasts: Burke on Mayberry (hosted by TAGSRWC's Kevin Burke) and the Mayberry Bible Study Podcast (hosted by Allan Newsome).
+And you'll also find links on that web page to a couple of other outstanding Mayberry-related podcasts: Burke on Mayberry (hosted by TAGSRWC's Kevin Burke) and the Mayberry Bible Study Podcast (another one hosted by Allan Newsome).

-TAGSRWC's official page on Facebook has over 240,000 friends!
+TAGSRWC's official page on Facebook has over 245,000 Mayberry friends!
 You can find us at www.facebook.com/tagsrwc.
 If you haven't already dropped by the page, we hope you'll check it out sometime when you have the chance.
 We invite you to become a TAGSRWC Facebook Friend!

-And don't forget: Ben Weaver has his own Facebook page at www.facebook.com/weaversdepartmentstore.
-Check it out for the latest Mayberry items and merchandise news.
+Ben Weaver also has his own Facebook page at www.facebook.com/weaversdepartmentstore.
+It features all the latest in Mayberry items and merchandise news.

 **** Post Note ****